bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 ![Numbers in HEX Mode](images/base/mode-hex.png)

+The rendering of a HEX number has the following properties:

+- The digits are grouped in two's for readability.
+Each group of 2 digits is 8 bits long.
-If the value on the RPN stack is negative, a single `-` sign is shown.
+- If the value on the RPN stack is negative, a single `-` sign is shown.
-If the value is greater than or equal to `2^WSIZ`, then 3 dots `...` are shown to indicate that the number is too large.
+- If the underlying value is greater than the maximum allowed by the current BASE word size `WSIZ` then 3 dots `...` are shown to indicate that the number is too large.
-If the floating point value is within the range of `[0, 2^WSIZ)` but has non-zero fractional value, a decimal point is shown after the integer part of the unsigned integer.
+- If the floating point value is within the range of the current word size `WSIZ`, but has non-zero fractional value, a decimal point is shown after the integer part of the unsigned integer.

 On the keyboard, the hexadecimal digits `A` through `F` are entered using `ALPHA` `A`, through `ALPHA` `F`.
 You can lock the `ALPHA` mode using `2ND`